Volkswagen Golf R Review 2025: Price, specs & boot space

 The rear doors also open nice and wide for easy access, the windows are pretty large to reduce any feeling of claustrophobia, and the ISOFIX mounting points for child seats are easy to access.
 The Volkswagen Golf R Estate doesn't really offer much more in terms of outright space for passengers, it's more about the boot.

 Speaking of which, the Volkswagen Golf R hatch's boot capacity is 341 litres, down 40 litres on the standard Golf.
 That'll be due to the four-wheel drive system, but in reality it largely just means less underfloor storage.
-The capacity is behind the best hot hatchbacks in terms of outright space, but the opening is wide and it's a useable space.
+The capacity is behind the best hot hatchbacks in terms of outright space, but the opening is wide and it's a usable space.

 The Golf R Estate's boot capacity is 611 litres, a useful increase and likely to be a key selling point for family buyers.